radiantlogic-v8/documentation-new/documentation/command-line-configuration-guide/16-migration-commands.md

 ### resource-import

 This command imports the resource and its dependencies.

+>[!warning] This command does not import wizard artifacts (such as the XML files), except for  Global Identity Builder project artifacts.

 **Usage:**
 <br>`resource-import -path <path> [-apply] [-instance <instance>][-interactive] [-overwrite] [-skip <name>] [-skipregex <skipregex>]`